JonathanxD/WCommands/README.md

 SubCommandVisitor find command based on path (value) defined in annotation and call CommandVisitor to Parse @Command annotation, then adds the result as sub command.

-**Attention**: ~~This System is under development, Sub Commands for Sub Commands may throw exceptions.
-If the SubCommand is parsed before the target SubCommand, the system will not find the command in register list and will throw exception.
-This problem don't occurs with simple @Command!~~

-**Attention**: Fixed the problem with registration order.
-Now I need to develop a Cyclic dependency detection algorithm. cyclic dependencies will cause system to go to infinite loop like `parse cmd -> require cmd2 -> postpone cmd -> parse cmd2 -> require cmd -> postpone cmd2 -> parse cmd -> ...`.

 ### MIXING

 You can Mix `Command API` with `Reflection API`, `ReflectionCommandProcessor` extends `WCommandCommon`, and